ilswh/play-in-python/TESTING.md

 ## Lighthouse Audit

-Use this space to discuss testing the live/deployed site's Lighthouse Audit reports.
-Avoid testing the local version (especially if developing in Gitpod), as this can have knock-on effects of performance.

-Sample Lighthouse testing documentation:

 I've tested my deployed project using the Lighthouse Audit tool to check for any major issues.

 | Page | Mobile | Desktop | Notes |